 There were two types of water boxer engine blocks produced, one from 1983 to 1985 used to build 1.9 liter engines, and a different block starting 1986 to end of production in 1992.
 These are the differences between the 1.9 engine block and the 2.1 block:

 1) Main bearing #1 design: 1.9 is one-piece.
 2.1 is three-piece.

 2) The 1.9 was not originally fitted with an oil cooler.

 3) The 1.9 was not originally fitted with a second oil pressure switch near pulley.

 4) Early 1.9s are slightly different on top where the plenum bolts on (pre-85 only).

 5) The 1.9 has a slightly smaller inside dimension.

-So, for these reasons our core policy is that if we send out an engine built with a 2.1 liter block, we expect a 2.1 liter block back.
+That said, we need the extra space offered by the 2.1 block to build engines that require larger crankshaft strokes than used in the 2.2 and 2.3.
+For that reason, our core policy is that if we send out an engine built with a 2.1 liter block, we expect a 2.1 liter block back.
 But if we send out a 1.9 liter block, either a 1.9 liter block or a 2.1 block will suffice for full core credit (assuming the core is in rebuildable condition—click here to view our core refund sheet).